eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ];
 ```

-This configuration object specifies that there is a processor called `"markdown"` contained in the plugin named `"markdown"` and will apply the processor to all files ending with `.md`.
+This configuration object specifies that there is a processor called `"markdown"` contained in the plugin named `"markdown"`.
+The configuration applies the processor to all files ending with `.md`.

 Processors may make named code blocks that function as filenames in configuration objects, such as `0.js` and `1.js`.
 ESLint handles such a named code block as a child of the original file.
 You can specify additional configuration objects for named code blocks.
 For example, the following disables the `strict` rule for the named code blocks which end with `.js` in markdown files.